U8NWXD/oppia-wiki/Lint-Checks.md

 #### isort

 We use [isort](https://pycqa.github.io/isort/) to make sure our Python imports are properly sorted.
-It is configured by [`.isort.cfg`](https://github.com/oppia/oppia/tree/develop/.isort.cfg).
+It is configured by [`.isort.cfg`](https://github.com/oppia/oppia/tree/develop/.isort.cfg), but it does not support custom rules.

 #### htmllint